Let's play God for a moment. Let's design a country with enormous economic potential. What characteristics shall we grace it with? How about:

 Optimism about that scenario is one reason why the recent $3.7 billion IPO of BOVESPA -- the Sao Paulo stock exchange -- was met with such excitement in October, and it's why the value of stocks traded in Brazil increased from $65 billion in 2001 to more than $250 billion in 2006.

 It's also why MercadoLibre is priced at 19 times sales and 105 times earnings, according to Capital IQ, even after its recent decline.
 The online marketplace, part-owned by eBay, may be based in Buenos Aires, but it does more than half its revenue in Brazil by combining the best of the eBay and Amazon.com business models.
 It's one of a number of emerging-market Internet operations -- think also of SINA

 But patience will be crucial.
 According to 2007 Development Indicators, broadband extended only to 17 people per 1,000 in Brazil.
 That's up from only two per 1,000 five years ago, but it shows just how far Brazil has to go.

 Remember -- natural advantages

 But go back to the top of this article for a moment.
-Brazil has incredible potential to produce a sustained economic growth story and a vibrant middle class with it.
+Brazil has incredible potential to produce a sustained economic growth story, and a vibrant middle class along with it.
 It's simply a matter of leveraging its natural advantages -- a process that should be far easier than what kick-started the Irish Tiger, for example.

 That's why Brazil is the most attractive Latin American market, according to a Santander Investment survey of buy-side analysts and hedge fund managers.